83 km of karst,the bend on the20-yuan note.

-Four hours downriver between the limestone peaks of southern China, on our own vessel, ahead of the convoy.
+Four hours downriver between the limestone peaks of southern China, on a private vessel, ahead of the convoy.

-The Li River cuts south from Guilin through eighty-three kilometres of karst peaks, the landscape on the back of the twenty-yuan note, the one most travellers picture before they arrive in China.
-Most cruises run as a convoy of identical double-decker day boats.
+The Li River cuts south from Guilin through eighty-three kilometres of karst peaks.
+This is the landscape on the back of the twenty-yuan note, the version of China most travellers picture before they arrive.
+Most cruises run as a convoy of identical double-decker day boats, all leaving Guilin at the same hour, all eating lunch at the same time, all arriving at Yangshuo at the same hour.
 Ours doesn't.
-We run a smaller private vessel, departing earlier, eating slower, with a captain who knows which bend the photograph is taken from.
+We charter a smaller private vessel: out earlier, slower over lunch, and the captain knows exactly which bend the twenty-yuan photograph is taken from.

 Down the river,